 Wild Helix Escargot Quiche Replace boring scrambled eggs for breakfast or brunch with a wild helix escargot quiche.
 The flavor and texture of escargots that has been simmered in aromatic bouillon will most likely make you rethink what you’ve been having for Sunday morning breakfast.
 The best part is that escargot is packed with nutrients and also a low-card, 100% natural breakfast alternative.

-You can make this innovative escargot recipe from start to finish in about 45 minutes.
+This photo of Rouge is courtesy of TripAdvisor">You can make this innovative escargot recipe from start to finish in about 45 minutes.
 For an extra flavorful version of this escargot recipe you will need the following ingredients to make two 9” pies:

 1 Helix12 pcs IQF Escargot sliced, 3 medium shallots diced, 8 ounces mushrooms medium diced and dehydrated slowly over low heat, 4 small cloves of garlic finely chopped, 2-3 slices smoky bacon, 4 ounces fresh goat cheese, and four ounces grated gruyere, fresh chervil (picked clean)